wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 `{name}-{version}-variants.json` file, hosted and served by the package index, where the package name and version are normalized according to the same rules as wheel files, as found in the [Binary Distribution Format specification](https://packaging.python.org/en/latest/specifications/binary-distribution-format/#escaping-and-unicode).
-The link to this file must be present on all index pages where the variant wheels are linked, to facilitate discovery and guarantee efficient variant resolution.
+The link to this file must be present on all index pages where the variant wheels are linked.

-This file uses the same structure as `variant.json` described above, except that the variants object is permitted to list multiple variants, and must list all variants available on the package index for the package version in question.
+This file uses the same structure as `variant.json` described above, except that the variants object must list all variants available on the package index for the package version in question.

 **The following behaviors must be respected and verified during the generation of the `{name}-{version}-variants.json` file:**

 - Wheel Variants must declare strictly identical `default-priorities` and `providers` dictionary entries.
 - Wheel Variants with different labels must not use strictly identical sets of variant properties
 - Wheel Variants with identical labels must use strictly identical sets of variant properties

 The `foo-1.2.3-variants.json` corresponding to the package with two wheel variants, one of them listed in the